100% Satisfaction Guaranteed - We Value Your Trust!

 Learn more: How Does Junk Removal Work

-Once your toilet is removed and prepped, here are six practical and eco-friendly ways to dispose of it:
+Once your toilet is removed and prepped, here are seven practical and eco-friendly ways to dispose of it:

 This is one of the easiest ways to dispose of a toilet.
-Lots of cities offer this service where they come right to your house to collect big stuff like toilets.
+Many cities offer curbside bulk pickup, where sanitation crews collect large items like toilets directly from your home.

 A lot of recycling centers will take old toilets, especially if they’re made of porcelain.
 Some places crush the porcelain down and use it in things like road base.
 In fact, during a project in Denver, the GSA recycled more than 500 toilets this way.